russsiq/laravel-docs-ru/docs/session.md

 <a name="redis"></a>
 #### Redis

 Before using Redis sessions with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
-For more information on configuring Redis, consult Laravel's [Redis documentation](/docs/{{version}}/redis#configuration).
+For more information on configuring Redis, consult Laravel's [Redis documentation](redis.md#configuration).

 > {tip} In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.

 <a name="interacting-with-the-session"></a>
-## Interacting With The Session
+## Взаимодействие с сессией

 <a name="retrieving-data"></a>
-### Retrieving Data
+### Получение данных

 There are two primary ways of working with session data in Laravel: the global `session` helper and via a `Request` instance.
 First, let's look at accessing the session via a `Request` instance, which can be type-hinted on a route closure or controller method.
-Remember, controller method dependencies are automatically injected via the Laravel [service container](/docs/{{version}}/container):
+Remember, controller method dependencies are automatically injected via the Laravel [service container](container.md):

     <?php